jFarrow02/devops-bootcamp/ch12-iac-with-terraform/12-automate-ec2-1.md

 4. View created components:
    - **Route Table** for your VPC: A "virtual router" in your private VPC.
      Decides where traffic will be forwarded within your new VPC.
+AWS generates a route table by default for every new VPC.
-   - **Network Access Control List (ACL)**: Firewall config for VPC that applies to **subnets** within the VPC (security groups apply to **servers**).
+   - **Network Access Control List (NACL)**: Firewall config for VPC that applies to **subnets** within the VPC (security groups apply to **servers**).
 NACLs are OPEN by default, Security Groups are CLOSED by default.
 5. Create a **Route Table** and an **Internet Gateway** to handle traffic to/from the **public internet** (i.e. OUTSIDE of your VPC).
 Note that Terraform is smart enough to create the components in the correct order